IRS Announces 2014 Mileage Reimbursement Rates

-Beginning on January 1, 2013, the rate will be raised to 56.5 cents per business mile driven, one cent higher than the 2012 rate.
-The rate for medical or moving expenses will also be raised one cent to 24 cents per mile.
+Beginning on January 1, 2014, the rate will change to 56 cents per business mile driven, a half cent lower than the 2013 rate.
+The rate for medical or moving expenses will also be reduced a half cent to 23.5 cents per mile.
 The rate for charitable purposes remains at 14 cents per mile.

 As an interesting side note, AAA’s website offers a gas price tracker ("AAA Daily Fuel Gauge Report") that can be used to monitor gas price averages and compare averages in different geographical areas.
 This tool can be helpful in analyzing fuel expenses against reimbursement rates and keeping track of the fluctuation of gas prices.